The Dixie Dugan Trilogy:

 March 12, 2024

-Between 1928 and 1932, J. P. McEvoy published six ingenious novels that unfold solely by way of letters, telegrams, newspaper articles, ads, telephone transcriptions, scripts, playbills, greeting card verses, interoffice memos, legal documents, monologues, song lyrics, police reports, and radio broadcasts.
-Three of them, collected here for the first time, record the wild career of a jazz baby named Dixie Dugan (modeled on actress Louise Brooks, whom McEvoy knew).
-The best-selling Show Girl tracks Dixie's zigzagging path to success on Broadway; in Hollywood Girl, she heads out West for further risqué adventures, and impulsively marries a rich playboy; in Society, Dixie mingles with high society both in Europe and the U.S. before returning to Hollywood to resume her show-biz career.
+Between 1928 and 1932, J. P. McEvoy published six ingenious novels told entirely through letters, telegrams, newspaper articles, ads, telephone transcriptions, scripts, playbills, greeting-card verses, interoffice memos, legal documents, monologues, song lyrics, police reports, and radio broadcasts.
+Three of them, collected here for the first time, chronicle the wild career of jazz baby Dixie Dugan, modeled on actress Louise Brooks, whom McEvoy knew personally.